 Masters in Social Research Methods (MSRM)

 All 1+3 SCDTP students will undertake the Masters in Social Research Methods (MSRM) in their first year.
-In 2018/19, the delivery of the MSRM will primarily take place at UoS.

 The MSRM will include subject training to provide students with core subject knowledge.
 All MSRM students will be registered on five core research methods modules (5 ECTS each):